adamfreedman/knowyourdata-genomics/lessons/01-know_your_data.md

 * You should be able to identify common features of "data" and data formats and what those features imply
 * You should be able to look at a file and be able to identify the following types of data: fasta, fastq, fastg, sra, sff, vcf, sam, bam, bed, etc...
 * You should be able to identify where your data came from (provenance)
+* To understand in more detail fastq, sam, and vcf formats

 #### At the end of this lesson you should be able to:
 * Recognize file formats